railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ## New things we tried

-Besides [all the things we did in the last workshop](/blog/2012_aug_recap) and recruiting even more superb TAs, we implemented on three new workshop "features":
+Besides doing [all the things we did in the last workshop](/blog/2012_aug_recap) and recruiting even more superb TAs, we implemented three new workshop "features":

 ### Logo and stickers